soodaayush/canadian-computing-competition/README.md

 These are some of my solutions to junior CCC (Canadian Computing Competition) contests ranging from 2024 - 2010.

+## Lessons Learned

+I learned to break down complex problems into smaller pieces and to tackle all of the small pieces to solve the bigger problem.

 ## Contests Written

 ### 2024 Junior Canadian Computing Competition